 Erik Silfversten is an analyst at RAND Europe whose specialist area is cybersecurity.
 The op-ed is based on analysis that originally appeared on the Observatory for a Connected Society.

-This commentary originally appeared on British Medical Journal Group Blogs on December 1, 2017.
+This commentary originally appeared on The BMJ on December 1, 2017.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.